chromium/hterm/doc/hack.md

 # Introduction

-hterm is a JavaScript based terminal emulator that can be embeded in Chrome web applications.
+hterm is a JavaScript based terminal emulator that can be embedded in Chrome web applications.
 It almost works in Firefox, but depends on a small number of changes that haven't been merged yet.